What Makes Haarlem's Canals and Waterways So Special?

 Another notable building is the Hofje van Bakenes, a picturesque 14th-century courtyard tucked away along the Bakenessergracht.
 This hidden gem offers a tranquil escape from the bustle of the city, with its charming almshouses and well-maintained gardens.

-• The Waag: A beautiful 16th-century weigh house along the Spaarne River.
+• The Waag: This is a 16th-century beautiful weigh house on the banks of the Spaarne River.

-• The Grote Kerk: A stunning medieval church that towers over the Oude Gracht.
+• The Grote Kerk: This is a tremendous Gothic-era tower that rises above the Oude Gracht.

-• The Vleeshal: A former meat market turned art gallery, located along the Grote Markt canal.
+• The Vleeshal: A former meat market turned art gallery.
+It lies down the Grote Markt canal.

 How do the canals contribute to Haarlem's picturesque scenery?